huesimon/project-planner/README.md

  - [x] Create user (Jetstream auth)
  - [x] Create a project
  - [x] A project has a collection of users
- - [ ] Create a skill
+ - [x] Create a skill
+ - [x] Delete projects
+ - [x] Remove users from a project
  - [ ] Create employment for user
  - [x] Select box based on for projects based on user skills
  - [ ] Calculator function after / while creating project
- - [ ] Project overview with user's skills / employment / contact info
+ - [x] Project overview with user's skills / employment / contact info
+ - [ ] Validations on the input fields

 # Bugs

-## Project

-- After selecting a skill from the dropdown, and selecting a user from the refreshed list.
-This error will be thrown "Trying to get property 'id' of non-object "
+- Limit relations, fx: one user can be on the same project many times.